jigyasakhanna0103/Blinkit_Analysis/README.md

-# Blinkit_Analysis
+# financial_analsysis_of_AMAZON
-Analysing the blinkit sales data by visual representation
+Analysing the FINANCIAL ECOSYSTEM  of AMAZON